KohheePeace/udemy-rails-web-dev-tutorial-en/docs/rails-guide-basics/overview.md

-## 1 Overview
 In this part, we will ==learn the basics of Rails==.

 We will follow the **official rails "Getting Started" guide** but a little bit different way.

 https://guides.rubyonrails.org/getting_started.html

-!!! tip
-    1. Please don't obsess over each code meaning
-    2. Rather understand the flow is more important now

-## 2 Goal of this part
+## 1 Goal of this part

 !!! success "Goal of this part"
-    1. Understand **CRUD**
+    1. Become able to make **CRUD**
     2. Understand the below diagram
     ![rails-flow-diagram.png](../img/rails-guide-basics/rails-flow-diagram.png)

 ## 2 What is Rails?
+I just highlighted important part.

 https://guides.rubyonrails.org/getting_started.html#what-is-rails-questionmark

 Rails is a web application development framework written in the Ruby programming language.
-It is designed to ==make programming web applications easier== by making assumptions about what every developer needs to get started.
+It is designed to ==**make programming web applications easier**== by making assumptions about what every developer needs to get started.
 It allows you to write less code while accomplishing more than many other languages and frameworks.
-Experienced Rails developers also report that it makes web application development ==more fun==.
+Experienced Rails developers also report that ==**it makes web application development more fun**==.

 Rails is opinionated software.
-It makes the assumption that ==there is a "best" way to do things, and it's designed to encourage that way== - and in some cases to discourage alternatives.
+It makes the assumption that ==**there is a "best" way to do things, and it's designed to encourage that way**== - and in some cases to discourage alternatives.
 If you learn "The Rails Way" you'll probably discover a tremendous increase in productivity.
 If you persist in bringing old habits from other languages to your Rails development, and trying to use patterns you learned elsewhere, you may have a less happy experience.

 The Rails philosophy includes two major guiding principles: